vuejs-translations/docs-zh-cn/src/api/built-in-directives.md

   - `.middle` - only trigger handler for middle button mouse events.
   - `.passive` - attaches a DOM event with `{ passive: true }`.

-- **用途：**
+- **Details**

-  Attaches an event listener to the element.
   The event type is denoted by the argument.
 The expression can be a method name, an inline statement, or omitted if there are modifiers present.

   When used on a normal element, it listens to [**native DOM events**](https://developer.mozilla.org/en-US/docs/Web/Events) only.
 When used on a custom element component, it listens to **custom events** emitted on that child component.

   When listening to native DOM events, the method receives the native event as the only argument.
 If using inline statement, the statement has access to the special `$event` property: `v-on:click="handle('ok', $event)"`.

-  `v-on` also supports binding to an object of event/listener pairs without an argument.
+  `v-on` also supports binding to an object of event / listener pairs without an argument.
 Note when using the object syntax, it does not support any modifiers.

 - **示例：**